 But there are also some acronyms related to dietary supplements — like BCAAs.

 Although you may not win trivia if anyone asked “What does ‘BCAAs’ stand for?”
 Or “When should you drink BCAAs?,” I’m sure you’ve probably heard that BCAAs are the best way to support your body’s ability to build muscle and lose body weight.

 If you’re interested, or just want to up your trivia game, keep reading!
 I’m here to give you a little info on amino acid supplements and talk about 6 of the best organic BCAAs out there.

 This post may contain affiliate links.
 If you make a purchase, I may earn a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 What Are BCAAs?

-Leucine helps promote lean muscle growth while assisting with fat loss.
+Leucine helps promote lean muscle growth while assisting with fat loss by stimulating muscle protein synthesis (the process of making muscle).
 It also helps suppress hunger when following a low carb diet (or when you are a busy mom who tries to squeeze in a workout before breakfast).